 Last week, without thinking, I posted three dinner recipes in a row.
 Usually, I try to break things up a bit with a salad or dessert or some other post.
 So this weekend, I thought I’d make more “fun” things!

 Are you thinking about a Mardi Gras Celebration?
-Here are a few of my favorite Mardi Gras inspired recipes from the South & New Orleans.
+Or maybe you’re just a fan of Cajun or Creole food?
+Here are my favorite recipes from Louisiana and New Orleans, with a few Southern recipes tossed in.
 (It seems I really like pimento cheese!)
 Click on a photo to take you to a recipe.

 Laissez les bons temps rouler.